ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 There are a number of configs that affect the `fontSize`, `fontStyle`, `fontWeight`, `fontFamily`, and `color` of the legend item labels.

-`characterLimit` can also be configured to constrain the length of legend item labels, if the label text exceeds the character limit, it will be truncated and an ellipsis will be appended.
+`maxLength` can also be configured to constrain the length of legend item labels, if the label text exceeds the maximum length, it will be truncated and an ellipsis will be appended.

 ```js
 legend: {